krsilveira/Note-Taker-App/README.md

 # Note Taker

 ## Description
-This project is designed as a personal note taker to track personal tasks by adding and saving notes.
-These are the highlighted proficicncies throughout development:
+This project is refractored from a starter code designed as a personal note taker to track personal tasks by adding and saving notes.
+Users can help manage their day-to-day needs by adding notes.
+These are the highlighted proficicncies throughout the development process:
 * fs
 * routing
 * Express.js